Piyush-tikiya/Recruitment-Automated-and-Dynamic-Parametrization-Stage-Movement-Report-/README.md

 # Recruitment-Automated-and-Dynamic-Parametrization-Stage-Movement-Report

-*This Report is automated Stage Movement Report improving process accuracy by 80% and optimized file performance by cleaning excess data and converting to .XLSB.*
+*This Report shows how internally recruiters  managed and recrords the Candidate Journey by automatation which improved the  process accuracy by 80% and optimized file performance by cleaning excess data and converting to .XLSB.*

 *Why Stage Movement Tracking Report:  To monitor candidate progression across internal hiring stages, improving process transparency, identifying drop-offs, and enabling accurate turnaround time (TAT) analysis.
-Inshort: Trach each applicant stage movement each for company with respective action takers (Recruiters + Thrie Leads)*
+(Inshort: Track stage movements for both applicant and company with respective action takers (Recruiters + Their Leads)*

 <img width="1315" height="533" alt="image" src="https://github.com/user-attachments/assets/a1cf4767-2e28-49d3-bd40-08e73f1d489f" />